ARM-software/libGPULayers/layer_gpu_support/README_LAYER.md

 The serialization overrides allow forceful serialization of submitted workloads, ensuring that they run in queue submit order.
-The synchronization can be configured per workload type, allowing control over where serialization is added to command buffers and queues.
+The synchronization is configured per workload type, allowing control over where serialization is added to command buffers and queues.

 #### Configuration options